 Pets can run away or get lost.
 The Sequoia Humane Society wants to help you keep your pets safe!
 In addition to a collar with identification tags, microchipping your pet will help ensure that they are returned to you.

-All pets adopted from the Sequoia Humane Society are implanted with a microchip from 24-Pet Watch.
+All pets adopted from the Sequoia Humane Society are implanted with a microchip.

 **It is important that you keep your pet's microchip contact information up to date.
-If you move or change your phone number, contact 24-Hour Pet Watch at 1-866-597-2424 or go online to 24PetWatch to update your information.
+If you move or change your phone number, visit the Fi NANO app / or contact 24-Hour Pet Watch at 1-866-597-2424 or go online to 24PetWatch to update your information.

 How does it work?